Latrines

 FGM

-Our FGM eradication project, partly funded by the Department for International Development (now part of FCDO) from 2015 to 2018, has protected over 3,000 girls in Kipkelion from the risk of FGM by providing support for an Alternative Rite of Passage.
+Our FGM eradication project, partly funded by the Department for International Development (now part of FCDO) from 2015 to 2018, initially protected over 3,000 girls in Kipkelion from the risk of FGM by providing support for an Alternative Rite of Passage.
+We are continuing to bring this project to more communities in the Kipkelion area, protecting up to 1,000 girls from the risk of FGM each year.

 Smokeless Stoves